Purchase Order Process Steps

 What is a purchase order?

 A purchase order is the official confirmation of an order.
-It is a document sent from a purchaser to a vendor that authorises a purchase.
+It is a document sent from a purchaser to a vendor that authorizes a purchase.

 What information does a purchase order include?